neerajasridhar1992/helloworldflask/README.md

 ##### Disk I/O:
 Metric: container/disk/io_time
 Reason: High disk I/O can indicate that the application is reading or writing large amounts of data, which might slow down other operations.
 Monitoring this metric helps in optimizing storage performance.

+##### Auto-Scaling Based on Metrics
+To automatically scale your deployment when metrics exceed certain thresholds,  Horizontal Pod Autoscaling (HPA) can be setup.
+If CPU usage or memory usage exceeds some threshold (80% or so), the HPA can be setup to scale the pods.

 #### **3. Cloud SQL Metrics:**